hbc/NGS_Data_Analysis_Course/lessons/05_data_organization.md

 ```

-Verify that you have created the directories;
+Verify that you have created the directories:

 ```
-$ ls -R
+$ ls -F
 ```
 if you have created these directories, you should get the following output from that command:

 ```
 data  docs  meta  results

-./data:

-./docs:

-./meta:

-./results:
 ```

+#### Exercise

+It is also useful to have README file within your project directory.
+This file will usually contain a quick one line summary about the project and any other lines that follow will describe the files/directories found within it.
+Take a moment to create a README for `rnaseq_project` (hint: use nano to create the file).
+Give a short description of the project and brief descriptions of the types of file you would be storing within each of the sub-directories.

 #### B. Document your activity on the project

-The *history* command is a convenient way to document the all the commands you have used while analyzing and manipulating your project.
+The `history` command is a convenient way to document the all the commands you have used while analyzing and manipulating your project.
 Let's document the work we have done to create these folders.

 View the commands that you have used so far during this session using history: